Skip to main content

 Background sync

-PagerDuty performs a number of background jobs:
+PagerDuty performs the following background jobs:

 • On-call: On-call information displayed on the developer homepage is refreshed every 60 minutes.